Smoking cigarettes can have many adverse effects on the body. Some of these can lead to life-threatening complications.

 Smoking cigarettes affects lung health because a person breathes in not only nicotine but also a variety of additional chemicals.

 Cigarettes are responsible for a substantial increase in the risk of developing lung cancer.
-This risk is 25 times greater for men and 25.7 times greater for women.
+This risk is

 Smoking cigarettes also presents a greater risk of developing and dying from chronic obstructive pulmonary disorder (COPD).
 In fact, the American Lung Association report that smoking causes 80 percent of COPD deaths.